lowRISC/opentitan/hw/ip/pwrmgr/README.md

 The fast FSM acknowledges the slow FSM (which made the original power up request) and releases the system reset stage - this enables the processor to begin operation.
 Afterwards, the fast FSM transitions to `Active` state and waits for a software low power entry request.

-A low power request is initiated by software through a combination of WFI and software low power hint in {{#regref pwm.CONTROL }}.
+A low power request is initiated by software through a combination of WFI and software low power hint in [`CONTROL`](../pwm/data/pwm.hjson#control).
 Specifically, this means if software issues only WFI, the power manager does not treat it as a power down request.
 The notion of WFI is exported from the processor.
 For Ibex, this is currently in the form of `core_sleeping_o`.